FINED: Feed Instance-Wise Information Need with Essential and Disentangled Parametric Knowledge from the Past: Experiments

 \section{Experiments}

 In this section, we empirically evaluate the proposed model with two datasets on the Click-Through-Prediction task.
-We evaluate the proposed method starting from the following research questions. \begin{itemize} \item[\textbf{RQ1}] Is the proposed parametric knowledge base model-agnostic?
-Does the proposed parametric knowledge base offer performance gain for all the base models? \item[\textbf{RQ2}] Do the proposed two rules improve the quality of the parametric knowledge base? \item[\textbf{RQ3}] Are the components of the parametric knowledge effective?
-How does the number of knowledge vectors per data instance influence the performance? \item[\textbf{RQ4}] Are the objectives of the proposed constraints (i.e., essential \& disentangled principles) achieved during training? \end{itemize}
+We evaluate the proposed method starting from the following research questions. \begin{itemize} \item[\textbf{RQ1}] Can the proposed model beat the baseline models? \item[\textbf{RQ2}] Is the proposed parametric knowledge base model-agnostic?
+Does \modelname offer performance gains for different backbones? \item[\textbf{RQ3}] Are the components of the parametric knowledge effective?
+Do the proposed constriants improve the quality of the parametric knowledge?
+How does the number of knowledge vectors per data instance influence the performance? \item[\textbf{RQ4}] Are the knowledge patterns well captured?
+Are the objectives of the proposed constraints (i.e., essential \& disentangled principles) achieved during training? \end{itemize}